audibleblink/gorsh/README.md

 - Mac OS
 - FreeBSD and derivatives

-## Why ?

-Although meterpreter payloads are great, they are sometimes spotted by AV products.

-The goal of this project is to get a simple reverse shell, which can work on multiple systems.

-## How ?

-Since it's written in Go, you can cross compile the source for the desired architecture.

 ## Getting started & dependencies

 As this is a Go project, you will need to follow the [official documentation](https://golang.org/doc/install) to set up your Golang environment (with the `$GOPATH` environment variable).

-Then, just run `go get github.com/f47h3r/hershell` to fetch the project.

 ### Building the payload